Cometslegacy/travlr/README.md

 ## Overview

-The Travlr project is a full stack web application that has both a customer side and an admin side.
+Travlr is a full stack web application that has both a customer side and an admin side.
 The customer side allows users to view travel information, while the admin side allows administrators to manage the travel data.
 In the final version of the project, security was added to the admin login using authentication so that only authorized users can access the admin features.

 ---